The 10 Most Common JavaScript Issues Developers Face

 6. Missing The Check to See If an Object Is Undefined

 In Javascript, most times, objects are defined as null.
 Still, many JS or Android app developers must check if they are unified.
 The common mistake is commonly made at the beginning and can be easily avoided.
-But, in major projects, these mistakes can be costly; it’s far better to hire Javascript developers; mobile app development companies will take care of it.
+But, in major projects, these mistakes can be costly; it's far better to hire Javascript developers who will take care of it.

 7. Defining Array Objects Using Named Indexes